 Silicon (Si) is one of the hardest minerals and optical materials available for use in the NIR (1µm) to about 6µm.
 Optical quality Silicon is usually doped (5 to 40 ohm cm) to prevent absorption bands within the transmission waveband.
 Silicon has a lower refractive index than germanium and has a lower density that makes for less weighty optical designs.

 Silicon is ideal for use as windows in the 3 to 5µm (MWIR) waveband and as substrate for optical filters.
-This waveband (3 to 5µm) is important for the detection of sources radiating at a black body temperature of 700K, such as the muzzle flash from guns, such as sniper rifles and mortar pieces.
+This waveband (3 to 5µm) is important for the detection of sources radiating at a black body temperature of 700K, such as the muzzle flash from sniper rifles and mortar pieces.
 Every component is individually tested by our highly skilled technicians in our state of the art metrology lab to ensure all components meet our high quality standards.
 Its transmission is about 50% within the 1 to 6µm and above 50µm, which will mean that anti-reflection coatings are required to improve the transmission.

 The MWIR optical components manufactured from silicon, or other suitable material, can be used to build a unit that can detect the muzzle flash from, for example, a sniper rifle.
 The detection of snipers is of great importance in, for example, Afghanistan, as many military lives are being lost to snipers.
-The gun flash from a sniper rifle has a distinct spectral distribution from the hot gases that are emitted.
+The muzzle flash from a sniper rifle has a distinct spectral distribution from the hot gases that are emitted.
 These gasses are, for example, CO and H2 together with CO2, N2 and H2O that produce distinct emissions in the 3 to 5µm band.

 Silicon has a high thermal capacity that makes it ideal for laser mirrors.

 The MWIR optical components manufactured from silicon, for example, need to be tested to ensure that they meet the design specification.
 MWIR interferometers are used to determine the surface quality in terms of the number of fringes the surface is from the required.
 Interferometers can measure the difference relative to flat or spherical surfaces.
 Additional converging or diverging optics are required to ensure that the interrogation beam is retro-reflected back along the incident path for convex and concave surfaces.
 As the MWIR interferometer is used to determine the accuracy of surfaces, then its components must be manufactured to a higher specification than that needed for the surface.
 These reference surfaces must be traceable to a national standard, such as NPL in the UK.
-Some typical applications where Silicon is used are MWIR Gun Flash Detection, Imaging systems, and MWIR Interferometers.
+Some typical applications where Silicon is used are MWIR Muzzle Flash Detection, Imaging systems, and MWIR Interferometers.

 Contact our multilingual technical sales team and discover how Knight Optical’s high quality Sapphire Optical Components and service can improve your instrumentation and supply chain experience.